Javingka/cardano-node-notes/plutus-playground/plutus-code/code disection/contracts/firstContract.md

 # Code disection

 This file disects the content of the [**firstContract.hs**](../haskell/firstContract.hs) file as an excercise for understanding the code.
-Notice in Obisidan filer other than ".md" won't be visible.
+Notice in Obisidan files other than ".md" won't be visible.

 ### File header